CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

 1. Expand all folders in the database pane on the left.
 All tables and functions that have been created by the script can be found here.

     ![](media/image_task12_step012.png)

+## Summary

+In this lab, you worked on

+### You have successfully completed the Exercise